KelvinLinBU/KelvinLinBU/README.md

 - **Full Stack Developer at Berkshire Bank**
 I currently work as a Full-Stack Developer at Berkshire Bank.
 At this role, I create and maintain robust and highly secure data pipelines, data analytic applications for business intelligence, and enterprise-grade software development.

+- **Contributing Software Engineer at BU MOC**
+I currently volunteer member at BU's Massachussetts Open Cloud Alliance, a project created in collaboration with RedHat to provide cloud resources to educators and students.
+Mainly, I contribute to their invoicing and rating financial software.

 - **Technical Analyst at Amica Insurance**
 My first job was as a Technical Analyst at Amica Insurance.
 While this was an amazing experience, I decided to move on to a different opportunity.